 However, since the COVID-19 pandemic in 2020, the Council and its Internal Audit service has had to adapt to an unprecedented level of change.
 This presents numerous challenges since the detailed audit plan approved in March only reflects the risks and assurances identified at that point in time.
-Internal Audit has to date attempted to adapt to corporate needs by presenting Committee with an updated audit plan in December; but the service must develop greater flexibility to ensure an even more responsive system.

-In order to address this, the Internal Audit service needs to shift the balance towards an increase in flexibility.
-This will, by definition, scale back the level of defined expectations that the Committee has previously been accustomed to.
+In order to develop greater flexibility and provide an appropriately responsive service to the council, from 2023/24 the Internal Audit service has shifted the balance towards an increase in flexibility.
+This has, by definition, scaled back the level of defined expectations that the Committee had been accustomed to in previous years.
 However, this is essential to ensure the Committee receives a fair and accurate understanding of the annual plan for the year and how it will be managed to deliver the assurance necessary for the Council's good governance.

-To maintain efficient service delivery and flexibility for both Internal Audit and the wider organisation, Internal Audit requests the Audit and Governance Committee to approve a new system of internal audit delivery for 2023/24.
+To maintain efficient service delivery and flexibility for both Internal Audit and the wider organisation, Internal Audit requests the Audit and Governance Committee continues with the new system of internal audit delivery for 2024/25.
 The refreshed approach maintains the underlying principles of risk-based auditing and transparency to the Committee, allows the Head of Internal Audit to complete a comprehensive, risk-based plan of sufficient depth and breadth to deliver an annual opinion, but moves the service to an adaptive approach by removing the restrictions associated with a formal, defined annual plan.